On Optimal Approximations for $k$-Submodular Maximization via Multilinear Extension: Proof of Lemma : Properties of the multilinear extension for -submodular functions

-Ward and \v Zivn\'{y} show that the converse is also true.
-Functions that are submodular in every orthant and pairwise monotone must be $k$-submodular.
-Similar results are proved for bisubmodular functions earlier by Ando, Fujishige, and Naitoh \cite{ando1996characterization}. \begin{lemma}[Ward and \v Zivn\'{y} \cite{ward2016maximizing}] A function $f\colon (k+1)^V \to \R$ is $k$-submodular if and only if $f$ is submodular in every orthant and is pairwise monotone. \end{lemma} When $f$ is assumed to be non-negative, a key fact for $k$-submodular maximization pointed out by Iwata, Tanigawa, and Yoshida is that the maximum of $f$ is achieved on the boundary. \begin{lemma}[Iwata, Tanigawa, and Yoshida \cite{iwata2016improved}] For any non-negative $k$-submodular function $f: (k + 1)^V \to \mbr^+$, there exists a partition of $V$ that attains the maximum value of $f$. \end{lemma} These properties are repeatedly used in our maximization algorithms under a variety of settings.
+Ward and \v Zivn\'{y} show that the converse is also true~\cite{DBLP:journals/talg/WardZ16}.
+Functions that are submodular in every orthant and are pairwise monotone must be $k$-submodular.
+Similar results are proved for bisubmodular functions earlier by Ando, Fujishige, and Naitoh \cite{ando1996characterization}.